 By: Sharon Aron Baron

-The Kingspoint Democratic Club Members may not realize that they have not only elected someone who is serving probation for Grand Theft on their board, but the person in question was convicted of stealing from the very party that he now represents.
+The Kingspoint Democratic Club Members may not realize that they have elected not only someone serving probation for Grand Theft on their board but the person in question was also convicted of stealing from the very party that he now represents.

 Johnson, who is routinely seen with Tamarac City Commissioner Diane Glasser, employs Johnson as her aide and doesn’t seem to have a problem with parading him around Democratic functions, even taking him to the Democratic convention in Charlotte, North Carolina after his arrest.

 I tried to reach the new President of the Kingspoint Democratic Club, Mike Stern, to get his opinion, but he has not returned my calls.

 Johnson pled nolo contendere to the charge of Grand Theft in the 3rd degree.
 He received a withhold of adjudication and 18 months State probation.